crown3/GraphQL-Server-Node-TS/README.md

 the relevant configuration in your `prisma`.
 After modifying the related files in `prisma`, remember to run `yarn prisma:deploy`.
 By default, a cloud node for testing s provided, `https://us1.prisma.sh/crown-a144e9/demo-hackernews/dev`

+## Running the tests

+There are currently no related test files...

 ## Contributing